coldnebo/stateful_controller/README.md

 ```

 Add some views:
-(note that views are not named the same as your actions, but should match your event names!)
+(note that views are not named the same as your actions, but should match your state names!)

 ```
 app/